-Between 1928 and 1932, the c0ollaboration between González and Picasso was fundamental for the thematic and technical evolution of both artists.
-Together they worked on creating sculptures such as the monument to Apollinaire.
-González went on to become an increasingly esteemed figure.
-His work developed from the study of planes and force lines that created figures and space.
+Between 1928 and 1932 the collaboration between González and Picasso became fundamental in the thematic and technical evolution of both artists.
+Together, they worked on the production of sculptures such as the monument to Apollinaire.
+In 1937 González participated in the Spanish Pavilion at the Paris World’s Fair with La Montserrat, an emblematic sculpture that represents the pain and angst of experiencing war.